 The Disk Images & System State tab allows you to incorporate regularly scheduled native Windows disk backups or system state backups into the backups done by your branded client.
-We leverage the wbadmin command that is built in to Windows to make bare-metal disk images that are usable to recover a system through a Windows Recovery Environment, or to make a system state image that can be used to roll back server settings to a prior good state.
+We leverage the wbadmin command that is built into Windows to make bare-metal disk images that are used to recover a system through a Windows Recovery Environment or to make a system state image that can be used to roll back server settings to a prior good state.

 The wbadmin command was introduced with Windows Server 2008 and Windows Vista, so earlier versions of Windows are not able to utilize this client-side feature.

 We use the following syntax for the Disk Image backups: